burgess01/PerformanceMetrics/writing/reflection.md

 # File Manipulation

-TODO: Please remove and rewrite all of the TODO markers and the sentences in this document.
+Please remove and rewrite all of the markers and the sentences in this document.
 Ultimately, you should have a professional report suitable for publication of your own web site or in a journal about operating systems.

-## Add Your Name Here
+## Katie Burgess

 ## Program Output